cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-pg-dump.md

 The database activity of `pg_dump` is normally collected by the statistics collector.
 If this is undesirable, you can set parameter `track_counts` to false via `PGOPTIONS` or the `ALTER USER` command.

-Because `pg_dump` may be used to transfer data to newer versions of Greenplum Database, the output of `pg_dump` can be expected to load into Greenplum Database versions newer than `pg_dump`'s version. `pg_dump` can also dump from Greenplum Database versions older than its own version.
-However, `pg_dump` cannot dump from Greenplum Database versions newer than its own major version; it will refuse to even try, rather than risk making an invalid dump.
+Because `pg_dump` may be used to transfer data to newer versions of Cloudberry Database, the output of `pg_dump` can be expected to load into Cloudberry Database versions newer than `pg_dump`'s version. `pg_dump` can also dump from Cloudberry Database versions older than its own version.
+However, `pg_dump` cannot dump from Cloudberry Database versions newer than its own major version; it will refuse to even try, rather than risk making an invalid dump.
 Also, it is not guaranteed that `pg_dump`'s output can be loaded into a server of an older major version — not even if the dump was taken from a server of that version.
 Loading a dump file into an older server may require manual editing of the dump file to remove syntax not understood by the older server.
-Use of the `--quote-all-identifiers` option is recommended in cross-version cases, as it can prevent problems arising from varying reserved-word lists in different Greenplum Database versions.
+Use of the `--quote-all-identifiers` option is recommended in cross-version cases, as it can prevent problems arising from varying reserved-word lists in different Cloudberry Database versions.

 ## Examples